quchen/voron/buildlog.md

   convention rule, but what can I say, I’m just a theoretical physicist, and I promise to fix this later™.

 The whole thing took me an hour.
-Wiring total 6h45, total 21h.
+Electronics total 6h45, total 21h.

 ![](pictures/2022-11-02_1_ac-dc-done.jpg)